-If you suspect you have a mold problem, check high moisture areas.
+If you suspect you have a mold problem, check high-moisture areas.
 Black mold is most commonly found in bathrooms.
 But it can grow in any damp area with high temperatures and poor ventilation.
 This includes kitchens, laundry rooms, and basements.

 How Do I Know I Have Toxigenic Mold?

 Black mold can be mistaken for a stain.
 But it’s not so easy to clean up.
-If you wiped it away and still see dark spots, mold is present.
-You don’t always need a professional to determine if it’s mold.
-Using a cotton swab or rag, place the material in undiluted bleach; then lightly dab a spot on the moldy area.
-Mold will seem to quickly disappear and then come back.
+Dark spots often remain after you try to wipe them away.
+Nevertheless, you don’t always need a professional to verify you have mold.
+Try soaking a cotton swab or rag in undiluted bleach and dabbing it on the moldy area.
+The mold will seem to quickly disappear and then come back.

 How Do I Get Rid of Black Mold?

 Spraying tea tree oil and grapefruit seed extract can help fight black mold.
-Let it sit for up to 10 minutes, scrub the surface with a nylon bristle brush, and wipe the area clean with a rag or paper towel.
+Let it sit for up to 10 minutes, carefully scrub the surface with a nylon bristle brush, and wipe the area clean with a rag or paper towel.
 To prevent mold spores from dripping onto the floor or under the trim, wipe the area as you go.
 But don’t rinse the area; instead, spray the tea tree oil/grapefruit seed extract mix on the mold once again as it’ll help prevent it from coming back.

 Contact Restorerz for Mold Remediation